xinhari/hari/README.md

 To write applications which run on Micro you can use the framework Go Micro.

-- **xinhari:** Leverage the powerful [Go Micro](https://xinhari.com/xinhari) framework to develop microservices easily and quickly.
+- **xinhari:** Leverage the powerful [Xinhari](https://xinhari.com/xinhari) framework to develop microservices easily and quickly.
-Go Micro abstracts away the complexity of distributed systems and provides simpler abstractions to build highly scalable microservices.
+Xinhari abstracts away the complexity of distributed systems and provides simpler abstractions to build highly scalable microservices.

 ## Install